 Answer: a) Both A and R are true, and R is the correct explanation of A.

-Q.7 Assertion (A): The Equal Remuneration Act ensures that men and women get the same salary for the same work.
+Q.7 Assertion (A): The Equal Remuneration Act ensures that men and women get the same salary for similar work.

 Reason (R): In reality, women are still often paid less than men for the same job.